Migrating from Chef

 First-match-wins node classification.
 Chef can merge multiple roles and environments.
 Vigo's

-nodes.vgouses first-match-wins — only the first matching glob applies.
+envoys.vgouses first-match-wins — only the first matching glob applies.

 Related